RoadrunnerWMC/ndspy/docs/source/index.rst

 As ndspy is written in pure Python, it is cross-platform and should run on all platforms Python supports.

 Interested?
-Read on to see some examples, or check the :doc:`api` to see the documentation for a specific module.
+Read on to see some examples, or check the :doc:`api/index` to see the documentation for a specific module.
 When you're ready to install, head over to the :ref:`installation` section!

 .. note::
-    If you plan to use ndspy to work with sound data and you aren't yet familiar with *SDAT* files, consider reading :doc:`the appendix explaining how they're structured <sdatStructure>` first.
+    If you plan to use ndspy to work with sound data and you aren't yet familiar with *SDAT* files, consider reading :doc:`the appendix explaining how they're structured <appendices/sdat-structure>` first.

 ..
 [1]
     That is, if it's arranged in the way that files in that format usually are.